How we test camcorders

 By Ryan Shaw

-Which? tests dozens of camcorders every year, so that we can tell you which ones are worth buying, as well as the ones you should avoid.
+Which? camcorder testing means we can identify which models are worth buying, as well as the ones you should avoid.

 Expensive camcorders can sometimes be disappointing, while we’ve seen some low-budget belters outshine camcorders twice the price.
-That’s why Which? goes to great pains to test all the latest models, so that the Busy Buy camcorders we recommend are the ones that shoot great video every time.
+Which? lab tests mean you can be sure that the Best Buy camcorders we recommend are the ones that shoot great video every time.

 Every camcorder goes through exactly the same tests, where we assess not just image and sound quality, but ease of use and what the battery life is like.
-We recreate the conditions you’re most likely to use a camcorder in, and try out the camcorder’s major features so that each HD camcorder review answers all your questions, including:
+We recreate the conditions you’re most likely to use a camcorder in, and try out the camcorder’s major features.

 - Does the camera take clear video with lifelike colour?